jschwarty/MdSlimDocs/README.md

-MdSlimWiki
+MdSlimDocs
 ==========

-A lightweight Wiki powered by Markdown and ASP.NET Web Pages.
+A lightweight Documentation site powered by Markdown and node.js.